top of page

 Design and Development of a Microflush Toilet: The Arumloo

-This project funded by the Water Research Comission has resulted in the development of the Arumloo, a toilet that can flush on 1 litre of water.
-The product is in final prototype stage and promises to provide a high quality low flush toilet design suited to wide range of applications.
+This project funded by the Water Research Comission has resulted in the development of the Arumloo, a toilet that can flush on less than two litres of water.
+The product is in production now and promises to provide a high quality low flush toilet design suited to wide range of applications.
+It is available in ceramic and plastic.
 The design has been internationally patented: WO2016/063257 A1.

 Sanitation Technology Assessment and Evaluation Tool